Nicolas Rashevsky: Major scientific contributions

 In the early 1930s, Rashevsky developed the first model of neural networks.
-This was paraphrased in a Boolean context by his student Walter Pitts together with Warren McCulloch, in an article published in Rashevsky's Bulletin of Mathematical Biophysics in 1943.
+This was paraphrased in a Boolean context by his student Walter Pitts together with Warren McCulloch, in A logical calculus of the ideas immanent in nervous activity, published in Rashevsky's Bulletin of Mathematical Biophysics in 1943.
 The Pitts-McCulloch article subsequently became extremely influential for research on artificial intelligence and artificial neural networks.

 His later efforts focused on the topology of biological systems, the formulation of fundamental principles in biology, relational biology, set theory and propositional logic formulation of the hierarchical organization of organisms and human societies.
 In the second half of the 1960s, he introduced the concept of "organismic sets" that provided a unified framework for physics, biology and sociology.
-This was subsequently developed by other authors through applications of category theory to relational biology, organismic supercategories and Complex Systems Biology.
+This was subsequently developed by other authors as organismic supercategories and Complex Systems Biology.